 Do you offer birthday parties for children?

-We no longer host birthday parties however you may still bring a small group of kids into the gyms to celebrate if you are self-sufficient in climbing.
-If you are not an experienced group please read below to find out what is necessary in order to become one.
+We no longer host birthday parties.
+However, you may still bring a small group of kids into the gyms to celebrate if you are self-sufficient in climbing.
+If you’re not an experienced group, please read below to find out what is necessary in order to become one.

 - We do not allow self-sufficient groups with kids under the age of 14 to exceed 15 participants.

-You must meet the following criteria in order to hold a self-sufficient event in our facility:
+You must meet the following criteria to hold a self-sufficient event in our facility:

 Due to the high volume of adults taking ground falls in the bouldering area, it’s especially important that adult chaperones keep all children within arm’s reach at all times.
 If you are looking to boulder only, we recommend visiting Dogpatch Boulders.

 - For every 3 climbers, you must provide at least one experienced boulderer.
 An experienced boulderer has taken our Intro to Bouldering Class (this class is offered at Dogpatch Boulders) or has been bouldering for more than 6 months.

 - It is important that you request a safety/falling lesson when you arrive as well as review the kids’ safety brochure that we provide at the front desk.